-Process/paperwork: You go in to the courthouse and find the county clerk’s office.
-You will have to fill out a form they provide, pay the fee, and then take your receipt to the county auditor’s office.
+If you have the time to go to Colfax courthouse to process/paperwork, this is your guide to that.
+You go in to the courthouse and find the county clerk’s office.
+You will have to fill out a form they provide, pay the fees of about $154, and then take your receipt to the county auditor’s office.
 The court will mail you 5 certified copies of your name change court order.
 You will probably need to make a few copies of your own.

 DMV Pullman (go here second)